MrJadaml/mac-maker/readme.md

 - [tmux] - A terminal multiplexer.
 - [vim] - Highly configurable text editor built in with most UNIX systems | update.
 - [wget] - A non-interactive CLI for retrieving files using HTTP, HTTPS and FTP.
+- [z] - A more convenient `cd` which tracks your most used directories, based on 'frecency'.

 [Homebrew]: http://brew.sh/
 [ctags]: http://ctags.sourceforge.net/